 39. Download an astronomy app and look for stars in the spring sky!

 Are you ready to celebrate spring?
-The week of spring break gives you plenty of time to do that.
-Consider these 40 things to do this spring break, and see how active you can be.
+The week of spring break gives you plenty of time to do that and create a memorable staycation for the entire family.

 The creative and frugal mind behind She Saved for almost 12 years now, Keri Lyn shares her adventures in parenting along with her love for family travel, country living and brand marketing.
 A self-proclaimed “brand loyalist”, Keri Lyn is known for her strong and enthusiastic voice when it comes to the products and brands that she loves.
 Passionate about family and the challenge of raising good humans (through the teen years, no less!)
 Keri Lyn has also served as a brand ambassador to many brands including her time as a Hilton Mom Voyage travel writer and currently an O Mag Insider for O, The Oprah Magazine and the 2019 recipient the O-verall Contribution O-ward.